lpil/beam-lisp/README.md

 BEAM Lisp
 ========

-Learning to languages on the BEAM.
+Learning to make languages on the BEAM.

 ```sh
 # Build the project